codeforamerica/tourserver/README.md

 2) `rake assets:precompile` seemed to be failing for a while before running `heroku labs:enable user-env-compile` to give it access to environment variables.

-3) It seems the best way to set up a production/staging external PostGIS to use with Heroku is manually, since RGeo's setup doesn't work well without a postgres schema path, and Heroku mangles database.yml.
-So, once you have a Postgres 9.x/PostGIS 2.0 instance set up (and your Heroku DATABASE_URL environment variable set to point to your PostGIS instance--*make sure it starts with 'postgis' and not 'postgres'!*) and a user named "trackserver", run the following as a superuser:
+3) It seems the best way to set up a production/staging external PostGIS to use with Heroku is manually, since RGeo's setup doesn't work well without a postgres schema path, and Heroku mangles database.yml--a simple `heroku run rake db:create` doesn't work.
+So, once you have a Postgres 9.x/PostGIS 2.0 instance set up (and your Heroku DATABASE_URL environment variable set to point to your PostGIS instance--*make sure it starts with 'postgis' and not 'postgres'!*) and a user named "trackserver"...

-As superuser:
+As a DB superuser:

 `CREATE DATABASE trackserver;`

+`\c trackserver`

 `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO trackserver;`

 `GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO trackserver;`

+`CREATE EXTENSION postgis;`

 `ALTER VIEW public.geometry_columns OWNER TO trackserver;`

 `ALTER VIEW public.geography_columns OWNER TO trackserver;`

-`ALTER VIEW public.spatial_ref_sys OWNER TO trackserver;`

 `ALTER TABLE public.spatial_ref_sys OWNER TO trackserver;`

+Now, from inside your repo:

+`heroku rake run db:migrate`